aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/3d-image-export/exporting-3d-images-to-pdf/_index.md

 ### Step 3: Set PDF Options (Create PDF from CAD)

-Create a `PdfOptions` instance and attach the rasterization settings.
-This tells Aspose.CAD to output a PDF file using the options defined above.
+`PdfOptions` class holds the output format settings and links the rasterization options to PDF generation.

 ```csharp
 PdfOptions pdfOptions = new PdfOptions();